pyksy/nflog_dns/README.md

 ```

 # iptables setup

-To log DNS replies, add an iptables rule to send packets to NFLOG group 123:
+Add an iptables rule to send packets to NFLOG group 123:

 **IPv4:**
 ```bash